jadeocr/jadeocr/README.md

 ```

 ## CNN
-Currently, the OCR neural network is trained on a 100-class subset of the [CASIA Chinese Handwriting Dataset](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).
+The OCR neural network is trained on a 100-class subset of the [CASIA Chinese Handwriting Dataset](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).
 Data augmentation needs to be applied to the dataset to achieve a usable training accuracy.
 Also, more computing power is needed to train on the 2 million+ training examples.

 ### Obtaining the Dataset
 To obtain the full dataset, download [**HWDB1.1train_gnt (2741MB)**](http://www.nlpr.ia.ac.cn/databases/download/feature_data/HWDB1.1trn.zip) and [**HWDB1.1test_gnt (681MB)**](http://www.nlpr.ia.ac.cn/databases/download/feature_data/HWDB1.1tst.zip) and extract the zip files.
 Store them in the directory **convnet/data** and make sure the extracted folders are named **HWDB1.1trn_gnt** and **HWDB1.1tst_gnt**, respectively.